ycrc/ycrc.github.io/docs/clusters-at-yale/applications/lifecycle.md

 ## Spring 2021 Deprecation Cycle

-In February 2021, we are marking modules built with unsupported toolchains as deprecated.
-Below is a list of the toolchains we are removing and introducing.
-If a module you are using is marked for removal but there is not a newer module available, please [contact us](/#get-help) before May to install a replacement.
-If you must use an older version of a software for reproducibility purposes, please [contact us](/#get-help) so we can discuss how to properly support your project.
+In June 2021, we are removing deprecated software and finalizing the introduction of new toolchains.
+If a module you used in the past is no longer available and there is not a newer module available, please [contact us](/#get-help).

 ### [Grace](/clusters-at-yale/clusters/grace) and [Milgram](/clusters-at-yale/clusters/milgram)

-#### Deprecated Software (will be removed by May 31, 2021):
+#### Removed Software:

 - Modules built with a 2016b toolchain, GCCcore/5.x, or iccifort/2016.3.210
 - Unused modules